 Exposure to ground-level ozone can contribute to health and environmental problems.
 Ground-level ozone is an irritant that damages lung tissue and aggravates respiratory disease.
-Ozone can trigger a variety of health problems.
-Those most susceptible to ozone include children, the elderly and individuals with pre-existing respiratory problems.
-Children are at increased risk from exposure to ground-level ozone because their lungs are still developing.
-Healthy adults can experience problems breathing, especially those who exercise or work outdoors.
+The most susceptible segments of society include senior citizens and those with pre-existing respiratory conditions, such as asthma or emphysema.
+Children also are at increased risk from exposure to ground-level ozone because their lungs still are developing.
+In addition, healthy adults can experience problems breathing, especially if they exercise or work outdoors.

-- Do not use gas-powered lawn equipment on hot, sunny days with little or no wind.
-Consider waiting until early evening to mow your lawn.
+- Avoid using gas-powered lawn equipment on hot, sunny days with little or no wind.
+Wait until early evening to mow your lawn.

 - Conserve energy by turning off lights and appliances when leaving a room to reduce emissions from power plants.
 Purchase Energy Star® appliances.

-- Set goals to reduce utility bills by two percent.
+- Aim to reduce utility bills by two percent, using the above tips and by lowering your thermostat in winter and raising it in summer.
 This can save money and protect air quality.

 Ozone Monitoring Data